African Music Culture

 How Many Albums Does Mbonyi Have?

-He has three albums released as of May 2024 but is gearing up for the release of his fourth album.
+He has three albums released as of May 2024, but is gearing up for the release of his fourth album.
 The Rwandese alerted his fans on Instagram that he has another musical project set for release soon.
-His relationship with God as he describes, helps him write songs that preach joy and restoration of hope to the downtrodden.
-The bible is always his biggest lead in his songwriting.
+His relationship with God, as he describes, helps him write songs that preach joy and restoration of hope to the downtrodden.
+The bible is always his biggest influence in his songwriting.

 Speaking of the commercial motivation that is known to inspire some secular and gospel artists, Mbonyi reads from a different script.
-What matters most for him is preaching the gospel through music.
-Everything else that follows such as fame and commercial success is only a bonus for him.
+What matters most to him is preaching the gospel through music.
+Everything else that follows, such as fame and commercial success, is only a bonus for him.

 Israel Mbonyi Wife

 The pharmacist turned gospel musician is married.
-Not much is known about his family but his wife has tagged along in several concerts.
-It is likely that she will accompany him to Kenya for his much-anticipated show.
+Not much is known about his family, but his wife has tagged along in several concerts.
+She will likely accompany him to Kenya for his much-anticipated show.

 Conclusion